 Chances are: if you have “high cholesterol” you do not have a cholesterol problem—you have a carbohydrate problem.

 Good Cholesterol and Bad Cholesterol

 This gets into the very complicated relationship between cholesterol blood tests and heart disease risk.
-This is an enormous topic that will be covered in future articles on this site.
-I’ll summarize some basic points here now, but please stay tuned for more detailed information.
+This is an enormous topic that will be covered in future articles on this site, but I’ll summarize some basic points here now.

 The cholesterol inside of HDL and LDL particles is exactly the same, it’s just that, for the most part, HDL is carrying it in one direction and LDL is carrying it in the opposite direction.
-The reason why LDL has been dubbed “bad” and HDL has been dubbed “good” is that numerous epidemiological studies (most famously, the Framingham Heart Study) tell us that high LDL levels are associated with a higher risk of heart attack, and that high HDL levels are associated with a lower risk of heart attack.
+The reason why LDL had been dubbed “bad” and HDL has been dubbed “good” is that numerous epidemiological studies (most famously, the Framingham Heart Study) told us that high LDL levels were associated with a higher risk of heart attack, and that high HDL levels were associated with a lower risk of heart attack.

 We used to think that HDL was good because it acted like a garbage truck, clearing evil cholesterol out of our bodies, and we used to think that LDL was bad because it burrowed its way into our coronary arteries, depositing evil cholesterol there—forming plaques and causing heart attacks.